 Users can generate the plot below themselves with a local version of the ExoCTK package installed.
 For instructions on how to run the Contamination calculator locally, continue onto the next section.

 Using the outputs

 Once you have your outputs from Contamination Overlap, what do you do with them?
-In the Astronomer's Proposal Tool (APT), there is a field in the Observation panel under Special Requirements that allows users to input what Position Angles the observations should be taken in.
-A demonstration of where this field is in APT is below.
+In the Astronomer's Proposal Tool (APT), there is a field in the Observation panel under Special Requirements that allows users to specify the position angles that should be used for the observations.
+A demonstration of where this field can be found in APT is shown below.
 The figures below are of the APT version 27.2, using an example template of a NIRCam observation proposal.